jaredpalmer/formik/README.md

 Imperatively reset the form.
 This will clear [`errors`] and [`touched`], set [`isSubmitting`] to `false` and rerun `mapPropsToValues` with the current `WrappedComponent`'s `props` or what's passed as an argument.
-That latter is useful for calling `resetForm` within `componentWillReceiveProps`.
+The latter is useful for calling `resetForm` within `componentWillReceiveProps`.

 ##### `setErrors: (fields: { [field: string]: string }) => void`